jittagornp/index-search-javascript/README.md

 	//suggestionsSize : default is 10,
 	//highlightClass : default is 'keyword-highlgiht', css class for html highlight,
 	//stopword : function(sentence){  by default use white space for stop word
-	//    return array of keyword
+	//    return array of keyword such as
+	//    sentence = 'which implement interface IndexStore' --> ['which', 'implement', 'interface', 'IndexStore']
 	//}
 };